Chapter 10: Shopify Integration

 GDPR webhooksThree mandatory endpoints implementedRequired

-Shop-scoped queriesAll database queries filtered by store_idRequired
+Shop-scoped queriesAll database queries filtered by tenant_idRequired

-8.11 Chapter Summary
+10.11 Chapter Summary

 Key numbers for Nexus Clothing:

-• 10 API calls to sync the full active catalog (2,425 products)
+• 49 GraphQL queries to sync the full active catalog (2,425 products at 50/page)

-• 7 webhooks registered (4 product/app + 3 GDPR)
+• 12 webhooks registered (9 operational + 3 GDPR)

 • 3 API scopes requested (minimum necessary)